ezebunandu/Tiny-AWS-Security-Automation-Projects/root_user_access_key/README.md

-### Root User Access Key Detection
+### Root User Access Key Creation Detection

-Using Amazon EventBridge to Detect When the Root User Access Key is being used
+Using CloudWatch Events to Detect When An Access Key is Created for the Root User